Kimikazu Suzuki

-Kimikazu Suzuki (鈴木貴美一, Suzuki Kimikazu) is a Japanese basketball coach and former player.
-Suzuki is the current head coach of SeaHorses Mikawa.
-He served as head coach of the Japan national basketball team two times.
-Suzuki's first term was from 2006 to 2007 while his second one was from May 2012 until 2014.
+Kimikazu Suzuki (鈴木貴美一, Suzuki Kimikazu) is a former Japanese basketball coach and player.
+He was most recently the head coach of SeaHorses Mikawa.
+Suzuki served as head coach of the Japan national basketball team two times.
+His first term was from 2006 to 2007, while his second one was from May 2012 until 2014.

+After Mikawa finished fifth in their division with a 27–33 record, Suzuki announced in May 2023 that he would be stepping down as the team's head coach.